 Tracey’s View: The first month of night-float can be very hard and depressing.
 Living with someone and seeing their face every night to zero-contact for almost a month is challenging.
 You will feel a ton of emotions: boredom, anger, and sadness.
 You might not sleep easily either at first too so that you might experience insomnia and exhaustion.
 These are normal feelings, so to tackle the loneliness, create a schedule of things to keep your mind occupied.
 This could be creating a weekly girls night (in or out), see family (if you live close – if not call them), going to work-out in the evenings (there are yoga classes in the evenings that are very relaxing), or create a new hobby.

-Not to mention, with including weekend calls to the list, you may be looking at 4-days (Saturday or Sunday) to spend time with your partner.
+Not to mention, by including weekend calls to the list, you may be looking at 4-days (Saturday or Sunday) to spend time with your partner.

 Jake’s View: Getting a Saturday AND a Sunday back-to-back is a rare miracle.
 It’s called a Golden Weekend.
 Make the most of it!